(PDF) HTML Introduction with Examples :- Infinity4Education

 </html>

-Note: Only the content inside the <body> section (the white area above) is displayed in a browser.
+the content inside the <body> section (the white area above) is displayed

 The <!DOCTYPE> Declaration